RomanDaru/dice-combat/docs/defense-v2.md

 - **Kill-switch & Hero flag**: fully wired from day one so we can toggle between v1/v2, but goal is to ship v2 as the default once MVP passes QA.
 - **Tests**:
   - Prevent-half rounding (odd/even incoming damage) via statuses granted during defense.
-  - `pairsField` counting accuracy for single-field and multi-field requirements.
+  - `pairsField` counting accuracy for single-field requirements.
   - `gainStatus` honoring `stackCap` and `usablePhase`.
   - Validation failure -> schema error path (report flag + v1 disabled).